14 MAR 2023

 Princess Alice (right) with her sister Princess Louise

 Prince Andrew - known as 'Andrea', spoke German, Danish, French, Russian and English, and was educated in a military college in Athens.
 Despite being short-sighted he was permitted to join the Greek Army as a Cavalry Officer in 1901.
-Alice's mother was against a match between Alice and Prince Andrew due to their young age, but King Edward VII (18410(1901-1910) announced the engagement at a family dinner at Marlborough House in May 1903.
+Alice and Prince Andrew were in love and was to say in later life - "he was exactly like a Greek god", however, Alice's mother was against the match between Alice and Prince Andrew due to their young age, but King Edward VII (18410(1901-1910) announced the engagement at a family dinner at Marlborough House in May 1903.
 Prince Andrew's parents hoped that Alice would be a stable influence on the carefree Prince Andrew, who was bisexual and had various affairs with men and women.

 ABOVE: Princess Alice

-in her wedding dress in 1903
+in her wedding dress

 LEFT: Princess Alice & Prince Andrew